 Current services offered:

-- Writing: Expertise in internal communications, curriculum writing, copywriting, speech writing, interviewing, academic writing and research, op-ed and editorial writing, and technical writing.
+- Writing: Expertise in strategic communications, curriculum writing, copywriting, speech writing, interviewing, academic writing and research, op-ed and editorial writing, and technical writing.

-- Content Production: Expertise in instructional design, document design, Adobe Suite, video/audio production and editing, lectures, educational courses, and more.
+- Content Production: Expertise in instructional design, document design, Adobe Suite, Microsoft Office, Google Drive, video/audio production and editing, lectures, educational courses, and more.

-- Fields of Expertise: Rhetoric/communication in new media/literature, journalism, education, writing instruction, rhetorical analysis instruction, semiotics, argument/speech design and analysis, and (as passion projects): wildlife/environmental education and rehabilitation, natural horsemanship.
+- Fields of Expertise: Rhetoric/communication in new media/literature, journalism, education, writing instruction, rhetorical analysis, semiotics and language, argument/speech design and analysis, and (as passion projects): wildlife/environmental education and rehabilitation, natural (liberty) horsemanship training.